 If an employee is injured on the job, the employee must:

 - Inform the supervisor of the injury or illness and how it occurred.

-- Complete claim forms 7 DCWC and 7A DCWC and return them to the Personnel Office as soon as possible but no later than three working days from the date of the incident.
-The forms will be forwarded to the Office of Risk Management and Insurance for review and then submitted to PMA so that a file can be established and a case manager assigned.
+- Complete claim forms 7 DCWC and 7A DCWC and return them to Human Resources as soon as possible but no later than three working days from the date of the incident.
+The forms will be reviewed review and then submitted to PMA so that a file can be established and a case manager assigned.
 The employee will be given a copy of the forms

 - Keep the supervisor informed on a weekly basis, unless instructed otherwise, of the need to remain off work.

-- Provide regular medical documentation to the Office of Risk Management and Insurance and to the supervisor.
+- Provide regular medical documentation to Human Resources and to the supervisor.

 - Inform attending medical personnel to forward medical bills and documents to PMA.
 Medical bills should not be submitted to the employee's health insurance carrier.

 - Complete claim form 8 DCWC and return it to Human Resources as soon as possible but no later than three working days from the date of the incident.
 The form will be reviewed by Human Resources and then submitted to PMA.
 Workers' Compensation benefits cannot be processed until the supervisor has completed this form.

 - If appropriate, prepare a detailed statement describing all knowledge of what occurred or caused the illness or injury and forward it to Human Resources within three working days from the date of the incident.
 This is particularly important if there is any reason to believe that the injury or illness is not work related.
 Supervisors should consult with others who may have witnessed the incident in completing the record.
 If the claim is for an occupational disease, the statement should include:

 - A detailed description of the work performed by the employee.

 - The identification of any fumes, chemicals, or other irritants or situations that the employee was exposed to that allegedly caused the condition.